moneroexamples/private-testnet/README.md

 The `simplewallet` may crash as the blockchain is empty at this stage.
 We need to mine some blocks before the wallets can be used.

+The `simplewallet` options are:

+ - *testnet*   - Used to deploy test nets.
+The daemon must be launched with --testnet flag.
+ - *generate-new-wallet*    - Generate new wallet and save it to <arg> or <address>.wallet by default.
+ - *restore-deterministic-wallet* - Recover wallet using electrum-stylemnemonic.
+ - *electrum-seed* - Specify electrum seed for wallet recovery/creation.
+ - *password* - Wallet password.
+ - *log-file*  - Specify log file.

 **For wallet_02.bin:**
 ```bash
 /opt/bitmonero/simplewallet --testnet --generate-new-wallet ~/testnet/wallet_02.bin  --restore-deterministic-wallet --electrum-seed="deftly large tirade gumball android leech sidekick opened iguana voice gels focus poaching itches network espionage much jailed vaults winter oatmeal eleven science siren winter" --password "" --log-file ~/testnet/wallet_02.log